14 weight-loss mistakes and how to avoid them

 This can set the stage for weight gain: The sippers from the above study wound up consuming more than 400 extra calories throughout the day.
 Another reason to take more bites than gulps out of your meals?
 Research shows that the act of chewing itself increases the release of gut hormones that fend off hunger.

 When life gets busy, sleep is often the first thing to get shortchanged.
 In fact, more than one in three Americans doesn’t get enough sleep regularly, according to the Centers for Disease Control and Prevention.
 In addition to affecting your mental abilities and emotional state, not getting enough shut-eye raises the risk for weight gain.
-One study from the University of Colorado, Boulder, showed that people who logged only an average of five hours of sleep a night gained an average of two pounds in less than a week.
+One small study of 16 adults from the University of Colorado Boulder showed that people who logged only an average of five hours of sleep a night gained an average of two pounds in less than a week.
+While research shows there is a link between less sleep and weight gain, the jury is still out on whether short sleep is directly linked to weight gain.

 Sleep deprivation triggers changes in the hormones that regulate hunger and fullness, such as ghrelin, leptin, and peptide YY.
 It also dampens your ability to self-regulate, which makes you more likely to overeat, says Gupta.
 Aim to get at least seven to eight hours of shut-eye each night.
 Experts recommend this amount because it’s linked with better health, such as a reduced risk for heart disease, diabetes, obesity, and depression.

-You know protein is important, but you’re likely eating the majority of it at dinner.
-Why does that matter?
-Because when you’re missing protein from other meals or snacks, say by eating whole-wheat toast for breakfast or a big green salad for lunch, you can wind up feeling hungry a lot sooner.
+Protein is important — and it’s important to get it throughout the day.
+When you’re missing protein from meals or snacks, you can wind up feeling hungry a lot sooner.
 “Protein gives your meals staying power,” says Escobar.
 “It takes longer to digest, so you feel fuller for longer.”
 According to a study in the American Journal of Clinical Nutrition, protein increases satiety more than carbohydrates or fats.
 Protein also maintains muscle, which burns more calories than fat, says Gupta.
-One of the best approaches to protein is to eat it throughout the day, so add eggs or Greek yogurt to breakfast and nuts or cheese with your afternoon snack.
+One of the best approaches to protein is to eat it throughout the day, so consider adding eggs or Greek yogurt to breakfast and nuts or cheese with your afternoon snack.

-There’s no question that portion sizes have grown substantially since the 1970s.
-For example, an average serving of snacks, such as potato chips or pretzels, has gone up 60%.
-This goes hand-in-hand with the increase in obesity, according to a study in the American Journal of Public Health.
-When people are served more food, they tend to eat more, says Goscilo.
+There’s no question that portion sizes have grown substantially over the last few decades.
+For example, a study published in the Journal of the Academy of Nutrition and Dietetics found that, from 1986 to 2016, fast-food entrees and desserts increased by 13 grams and 24 grams per decade.
+And when people are served more food, they tend to eat more, says Goscilo.
 Even the smartest eaters can misjudge their own portions: British researchers found that people tended to underestimate serving sizes by as much as 46%.

 Along your weight-loss journey, measure your portions to figure out exactly how much you’re eating, says Goscilo.
 Not willing to pull out the measuring cups at the restaurant or office potluck?
 We get it.
 You can also use your hand as a quick guide: A three-ounce serving of meat is roughly the size of your palm; one ounce of cheese equals your thumb; and your fist is about a cup of pasta or fruit.